How to Remove Mold Stains in the Shower & Bathroom Walls

 Dry

-Make sure to dry the area completely to prevent mold from coming back.
+Make sure to dry the area completely.

 Preclean the area